selinakhan/pennyprint_matching/README.md

 This repository includes the code needed to process and compare annotated penny prints.
 It includes two files:

-`process.py` - This file is used to process the annotated images and for each individual pane per image, generate it's $n$ nearest neighbours.
+`process.py` - This file is used to process the annotated images and for each individual pane per image, generate it's _n_ nearest neighbours.

 `results.py` - This file is used to generate a visual representation of the compared image panes.